TimothyStaples/noveltyFramework/README.md

 The data used to generate this publication were obtained from the Neotoma Paleoecological Database: details are located in dataProcessing.R.

+Running scripts will require a copy of the entire repository, including subfolders.
+Correct working directory entries in toplevel .R scripts and relative file paths will do the rest.

 REPOSITORY TREE:

 **./dataProcessing.R**: commented code to access Neotoma data and harmonize taxonomy.
 Raw outputs have been included in repository so this script does not need to be re-run to reproduce results.